ravenprotocol/ravenverse/README.md

 ## How to contribute:

 Contributions are what make the open source community such a wonderful place to learn, be inspired, and create.
 You may contribute to our individual [Repositories](https://github.com/ravenprotocol).

-- Fork

-- Write your code

-- Create a pull request
+Please read our [contributor guide](CONTRIBUTING.md).

 Any help you can give is much appreciated.